khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

 !!! tip
     You can use `async` or normal functions.

-    **FastAPI** will do the right thing with each, the same as with normal dependencies.
+    **ReadyAPI** will do the right thing with each, the same as with normal dependencies.

 ## A dependency with `yield` and `try`